Amoitw/Predicting-Vaccines-Uptake/README.md

 ## Feature Selection

-Used SelectFromModel to identify key predictors
+Used SelectFrom Model to identify key predictors

 ## Prediction